gingerbeardman/Dash.tmbundle/README.md

 ## Options

-You can add the Dash lookup to new languages by adding their scopes using the TextMate bundle editor.
+You can add Dash lookup to other languages by adding their scopes to the command using the TextMate bundle editor.
-By default the command is enabled for PHP and JavaScript.
+By default the command is enabled only for PHP and JavaScript.

 ### Internals